ohscar/rmalloc/doc/paper/steve.rst

 .. vim:tw=120

-... is a benchmark tool for collecting runtime memory access and allocation patterns in arbitrary binary applications that use the system malloc, without access to source code or recompilation.
+... is a benchmark tool for collecting and visualizing runtime memory access and allocation patterns in arbitrary binary applications that use the system malloc, without access to source code or recompilation.

 Overview
 =========
 Steve consists of mostly Python code and Cython for tight inner loops such as the memtrace to ops calculation, plus some Bash scripts for glueing it all together.
+The data is plotted in graphs and there is also a tool that creates an animation of memory allocations as they happen in memory.

 Measuring Jeff requires a rewrite of the application needing to be tested, to use the new malloc interface.
 The simple solution to do so is to emulate a regular malloc, i.e. directly lock after malloc.
 But that would make the compact